 Conclusions for why we have low employee attrition

 D&B, Federal Bank, and Times Group rewarded us for excellence in our sector in 2014.
 We must take this as a challenge to improve where we are.
 We never stop aiming for higher levels of excellence.
-In the process, we hope to keep our great staff and stand out as a great company.
+In the process, we hope to keep our excellent staff and stand out as a great company.
 We are working hard to continue maintaining our low attrition rate.